Board of Review

 2020 Board of Review

 Property assessments can be reviewed with the City Assessor’s office May 12, 2020.

-The Board of Review will hold its initial meeting on Wednesday, June 10, 2020.
+The Board of Review will meet on Wednesday, July 15, 2020.
 For information on how to appeal your assessment with the Board of Review, click on the ’Appeal your Assessment’ tab.

 For questions about your assessment and assessment roll examination, please contact the Assessor’s office at (414) 329-5340.